-We’ve actually reviews one of their shampoos before – the excellent Sage Shampoo – and I was really looking forward to using this other shampoo of theirs.
+We’ve actually reviewed one of their shampoos before – the excellent Sage Shampoo – and I was really looking forward to using this other shampoo of theirs.
 Not least because the reviews on amazon are excellent.

 The Shampoo: How it Looks, Feels, Smells, & Washes